39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (d) Residuary List

-45. Which of the following Articles of the Indian Constitution directs the state governments to organize village panchayats?
+45. Which Article of the Indian Constitution directs states to organize village panchayats?

 (a) Article 32